-‘Timeless” Gets Renewed After All.
-NBC Makes Unusual Decision To Cancel And Then Renew ‘Timeless’
+‘Timeless’ Gets Renewed After All: NBC Makes Unusual Decision To Cancel And Then Renew ‘Timeless’

 — TheWrap (@TheWrap) May 13, 2017

 Timeless started off relatively well this year, with an initial order of 13 episodes, to which NBC later added an additional three, bringing the first season to 16 in total.
-Ratings were fairly solid at the beginning, hovering around 6-7 million viewers per episode.
+Ratings were fairly solid at the beginning, hovering around 6 to 7 million viewers per episode.
 By the end of the season, this had dropped to an average of around 3 million.

 NBC apparently didn’t like the direction the numbers were trending.
 Timeless was one of a number of shows on the “bubble” of either being renewed or canceled.
 When the axe fell, it looked at first as though Timeless was a goner.
 But fan reactions and second thoughts by the studio heads apparently changed that decision in a matter of hours.
-As NBC Chairman Robert Goldblatt put it early Sunday:
+NBC Chairman Robert Goldblatt explained the decision early Sunday.

-Greenblatt went on to point out that the network had been weighing the future of several different shows, Timeless included:
+Greenblatt went on to point out that the network had been weighing the future of several different shows, Timeless included.

-But then he suggested that they almost immediately regretted the decision to cancel Timeless, and – as they were in charge – felt free to change their minds.
+But then he suggested that they almost immediately regretted the decision to cancel Timeless, and, as they were in charge, felt free to change their minds.

-Of course, this quote would seem to suggest that negotiations with Sony – in which Sony may have compromised on the contract regarding Timeless – actually led to the reconsideration of the Timeless cancellation, rather than the uproar from fans.
-There’s also another alternative theory for why this happened – one that Greenblatt absolutely rejects.
+Of course, this quote would seem to suggest that negotiations with Sony, in which Sony may have compromised on the contract regarding Timeless, actually led to the reconsideration of the Timeless cancellation, rather than the uproar from fans.
+There’s also another alternative theory for why this happened, one that Greenblatt absolutely rejects.

 The NBC chairman explains why they brought back #Timeless: https://t.co/ctwIH6fe7R pic.twitter.com/lFC6Hko3kb